gearbox-solutions/eloquent-filemaker/README.md

     'prefix' => env('DB_PREFIX', ''),
     'version' => env('DB_VERSION', 'vLatest'),
     'protocol' => env('DB_PROTOCOL', 'https'),
+    'cache_session_token' => env('DB_CACHE_SESSION_TOKEN', true), // set to true to cache the session token between requests and prevent the need to re-login each time.
+This can be a significant performance improvement!
+    'empty_strings_to_null' => env('DB_EMPTY_STRINGS_TO_NULL', true), // set to false to return empty strings instead of null values when fields are empty in FileMaker
 ]
 ```
 You should add one database connection configuration for each FileMaker database you will be connecting to.
 Each file can have completely different configurations, and can even be on different servers.

-Sessions will be maintained on a per-connection basis and tokens will automatically be cached using whatever cache configuration you have set up for your Laravel app.
+If `cache_session_token` is true, login sessions will be maintained on a per-connection basis and tokens will automatically be cached using whatever cache configuration you have set up for your Laravel app.
+This prevents the need to re-login to the Data API for each request, which can be a significant performance improvement.
+If you have a cache configured for your Laravel app, you should generally this to true.

 #### Prefix
 The prefix configuration option adds a prefix to each of the layout/table names which you specify.
 You don't need to specify a prefix, but it can be very convenient to do so.